Follow this tutorial to configure your Mikrotik router with IKEv2 tunnel to Surfshark servers.

 add address=fr-bod.prod.surfshark.com exchange-mode=ike2 name=FRBD profile=FRBD

-You will need to enter the name of your chosen server to the command above (fr-bod.prod.surfshark.com in this case). - Now you will need to create a new identity.
-It is easier to do that manually than via terminal, so close the terminal and go to IP - > IPsec
+- Now, you will need to create a new identity.
+It is easier to do this manually than via the terminal, so close the terminal and go to IP > IPsec.

-Perr: FRBD
+Peer: FRBD

 Auth.
 Method: eap